nextcloud/documentation/admin_manual/maintenance/update.rst

    restore your data from backup.
 Before doing this, file a support ticket (if you have paid support) or ask for help in the ownCloud forums to see if your issue can be resolved without downgrading.

-The Updater App is not required, and it is recommended to use other methods for keeping your ownCloud server up-to-date, if possible.
-(See :doc:`upgrade`.)
-The Updater App is useful for installations that do not have root access, such as shared hosting, for installations with a smaller number of users and data, and it automates updating
-:doc:`manual installations<../installation/source_installation>`.

 You should maintain regular backups (see :doc:`backup`), and make a backup before every update.
 The Updater app does not backup your database or data